esadr/mlsvm/README.md

 * mlsvm_zscore

 It normalizes the input data using z-scrore.
-For example, your data set should be stored in file X_data.dat and you call `./mlsvm_zscore -f X `.
+For example, your data set should be stored in file X_data.dat and you run `./mlsvm_zscore -f X `.
 The output file is stored as X_zsc_data.dat in the same path.
 The path is set using --ds_p parameter.

 Parameters:
 -------------